-Timperley Health Centre - Westwood is responsible for providing care to 4159 patients
+Town Hall Surgery is responsible for providing care to 3225 patients.

-The practice consists of two GP partners, one of whom is female and a part time nurse.
-The practice is supported by a practice manager (partner), receptionists and secretaries.
-When the practice is closed patients are directed to the out of hours service by calling 111.
+The practice consists of three GPs (two partners and one long term locum), one of whom is female, a part time nurses and part time health care assistants.
+The practice is supported by a practice manager, assistant managers, receptionists and administrators.

+When the practice is closed patients are directed to the out of hours service.